When to plant Hostas in Stark County, IL

 Stark County, Illinois is in USDA Hardiness Zone 5b.
 The average last spring frost is April 21 and first fall frost is October 12.

-Stark County County sits in USDA Zone 5b.
+Stark County sits in USDA Zone 5b.
 Hostas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hostas grow in Stark County County's climate?
+Can Hostas grow in Stark County's climate?

 Your Stark County Garden Planner — Free